Origin | Ischiopubic ramus |

 Blood Supply

-Blood is supplied from the medial circumflex femoral artery, superficial femoral artery, deep femoral artery, descending genicular artery and the anterior branch of the obturator artery [9].
+The gracilis muscle gets its blood supply from the medial circumflex femoral artery, superficial femoral artery, deep femoral artery, descending genicular artery, and the anterior branch of the obturator artery [34].

 Want some flashcards to help you remember this information?
 Then click the link below: